krishnanlab/teaching/2018-fall_statgaps/README.md

 Classes will involve lectures, discussions, hands-on exercises, and homework about concepts critical to the day-to-day use and consumption of quantitative/computational techniques.

 ### Prerequisites
 This is *not* an introductory course in statistics or programming.
 We will assume: 1) Familiarity with basic statistics & probability.
 2) Ability to do basic data wrangling, analyses, & visualization using R or Python.
-Strongly recommended MSU courses: CMSE 201 and CMSE 890 Sec 301-or-304 and Sec 302.
+- Strongly recommended MSU courses: CMSE 201 and CMSE 890 Sec 301-or-304 and Sec 302.
+- Check out some [recommended online preparatory materials](https://github.com/krishnanlab/teaching/tree/master/2018-fall_statgaps/README.md#recommended-preparatory-materials) listed below that you can use to refresh all these concetps.

 ### Registration
 If you are not a declared Biochemistry graduate student, please contact Arjun (arjun@msu.edu) and then submit the online override request form found here: https://bmb.natsci.msu.edu/undergraduate/override-request-form/.
 For more specific information, please visit this page: https://bmb.natsci.msu.edu/undergraduate/undergrad-grad-course-descriptions/.